cornell-ece4750/ece4750-sec04-proc/docs/index.md

       endcase
     end

-Create a new test case in `lab2_proc/test/simple_addi_test.py` similar in spirit to the test cases we used to test the ADD instruction.
-Then run your test case on both `ProcFL` and `ProcSimple`.
-Look at the line trace to confirm your test case is doing what you expect on `ProcSimple`.
+We can use the test asm file in `lab2_proc/asm/addi.asm` similar in spirit to the test cases we used to test the ADD instruction.
+Then run the test case on both `ProcFL` and `ProcBase`.
+Look at the final diff output to confirm your test case is doing what you expect on `ProcBase`.

-    % cd $TOPDIR/build
+    % cd $TOPDIR/lab2_proc
-    % pytest ../lab2_proc/test/simple_addi_test.py -v

-Writing assembly test cases can be very tedious.
-We can use the Python to help automate the process of _generating_ test cases.
-You can see an example of functions that generate assembly test programs in `inst_add.py` and then you can see using these test programs in `ProcSimple_test.py`.
-Go ahead and run all of the provided tests on `ProcFL` and `ProcSimple` like this:

-    % cd $TOPDIR/build
+    % make addi.hex
-    % pytest ../lab2_proc/test -v
+    % make addi.hex.diff DESIGN=ProcBase

 Evaluating an Accumulate Function
 --------------------------------------------------------------------------